 The “basic” plan takes a 5% transaction fee from all purchases students make from your site.
 You can only have 2 administrative users on this account, so this probably isn’t the best option for you if you have a bigger team.
 Although you get support on this plan, you don’t get priority support.

-Business plan includes everything from basic + pro, plus 20 administrative users, manual student imports and bulk enrollments, and more advanced theme customization.
+Business plan includes everything from basic + pro, plus 20 administrative users, manual student imports and bulk enrollments, and more advanced theme customization options.

 Kajabi’s basic pricing plan enables you to create and sell 3 “products” (could be a course, digital product, program, etc.) and create 3 “pipelines” (what most of us call funnels).
-With 10,000 contacts and 1,000 active customers allowed, it’s a great place to start with Kajabi.
+With 10,000 contacts and 1,000 active customers allowed, the basic plan is a great place to start with Kajabi.